sjrom47/sjrom47.github.io/_pages/about.md

 # About Sergio Jiménez Romero

-¡Hola!
 I'm Sergio, a passionate Mathematics Engineering and Artificial Intelligence student at Universidad Pontificia Comillas (ICAI) in Madrid, Spain.
 My journey in technology is driven by curiosity and a desire to solve complex problems using cutting-edge AI and mathematical techniques.

 ## 🎓 Academic Background